mdn/content/files/en-us/web/guide/audio_and_video_delivery/index.md

 The API supports use cases ranging from simple clear key decryption to high value video (given an appropriate user agent implementation).
 License/key exchange is controlled by the application, facilitating the development of robust playback applications supporting a range of content decryption and protection technologies.

-One of the principle uses of EME is to allow browsers to implement DRM ([Digital Rights Management](https://en.wikipedia.org/wiki/Digital_rights_management)), which helps to prevent web-based content (especially video) from being copied.
+One of the principal uses of EME is to allow browsers to implement DRM ([Digital Rights Management](https://en.wikipedia.org/wiki/Digital_rights_management)), which helps to prevent web-based content (especially video) from being copied.

 ### Adaptive Streaming